leggetter/leggetter.co.uk/_posts/2021-11-23-my-next-role.md

 ### A Product-First Approach

-I have a background in software engineering so I am a developer and understand what developers need and care about.
+I have a background in software engineering, so I am a developer and understand what developers need and care about.
 You have to start with a product that solves a real problem and provides a really good developer experience.

 > There's no point in driving developer awareness of a product that provides a poor developer experience.
 >